Pediatric Nurse Practitioner (PNP) Programs in California

 Nurses who want to pursue a PNP degree have a few options in California, including DNP options.

-BSN to PNP Programs
+California BSN to Pediatric Nurse Practitioner (PNP) Programs

 Nurses with BSN degrees have several options when looking for a PNP program in California.
 The following programs offer various pathways to enter this profession.